danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 ## Modify custom re-usable functions: *[custom_python_functions.py](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Custom-Python-Functions/custom_python_functions.py)*

-Let's define a function called *calculate_avg_return* which will calculate average returns for a group of Tickers similar to the *calculate_return* function.
-The pricing dataframe and period type are passed as input parameters and the returns dataframe is returned with the same columns as the *calculate_return* function.
+Let's define a function called *calculate_portfolio_return* which will calculate returns for a portfolio of Tickers based on average log returns.
+The returns dataframe and period type are passed as input parameters and the returns dataframe is returned with the same columns as the *calculate_return* function.

-        def calculate_avg_return(df_tmp, period):
+    def calculate_portfolio_return(df_tmp, period):

             """
-            Calculate the average return percentage based on the return percentage of 'Close' and 'Open' prices for a given period type.
+            Calculate the returns of a portfolio of Tickers using an average of cumulative returns.

             Parameters:
             - df_tmp: The DataFrame containing the historical data.